Catherine (video game): Scenario and design

 The aim with Catherine was to create a game that was not within the role-playing genre as with the majority of Atlus' titles, in addition to making something that was aimed at adults.
 The main aim was to create something new as a change prior to developing a new role-playing game.
 It used the third-party Gamebryo game engine.
 Hashino had wanted an in-house engine, but the team's lack of experience with HD consoles meant this was impracticable.
 While they had the option of developing the title for handheld consoles or mobile devices, Hashino felt that the game would lose its charm on less powerful hardware.

 The initial story was written by Hashino, who originally worked alone on the scenario before other writers were brought on to help.
 The scenario's main writer was Yuichiro Tanaka, previously lead writer for the Persona series.
-The setting incorporated both Japanese and American influences.
+The setting incorporated both Japanese and American cultural influences.
 Hashino felt that Catherine was an ambitious title due to its themes and subject matter, saying that no-one but Atlus would have supported the project.
 The main theme is love between men and women, although in its infancy the project was themed around conflict.
 In order to make the love triangle between Vincent, Catherine and Katherine sound realistic, he asked other members of Atlus staff for their experiences.
 One story, where a woman detailed killing people in her dreams, was almost directly referenced within the game.
-Vincent was a very unlikeable character, but based on staff feedback he was adjusted to appear more sympathetic.
-As the initial premise could not be changed, the team instead added Mutton's plot and worked to make Vincent a more sympathetic character within this framework.
+Vincent was initially a very unlikeable character who willingly chose to cheat on Katherine, but based on staff feedback, he was adjusted to appear more sympathetic.
+As the main premise could not be changed, the team instead added Mutton's plot and worked to make Vincent a more sympathetic character within this framework.

 Soejima, who had mainly worked on the Persona series up to this point, was most focused on making the characters' expressions seem realistic within the context of the story.
 All the characters were designed around being realistic, with their proportions being more akin to real people rather than stylized figures.
 According to him, he was influenced by the game's themes of instinctual desire intruding into everyday life, the desire for sleep, and the concept of greed.
 Vincent exemplified these themes.
-Vincent's character was based on and named after Vincent Gallo, specifically his appearance in the 1998 film Buffalo '66.
-The younger "Catherine" was designed to be beautiful and youthful when compared to "Katherine", who had an adult charm.
+Vincent's character was based on and named after American actor Vincent Gallo, specifically his character Billy Brown in the 1998 film Buffalo '66.
+Likewise, the younger "Catherine" was modeled after Gallo's co-star Christina Ricci and was designed to be beautiful and youthful when compared to "Katherine", who had an adult charm.
 The pink coloring of the game's user interface was intended to evoke its sensual and "kitschy" atmosphere.
 The cutscenes were created by anime production studio Studio 4°C. While the Persona games up to that point boasted around half an hour of cutscenes, the number in Catherine came to considerably more.
-Studio 4 °C spent around a year working on the anime cutscenes.
+Studio 4°C spent around a year working on the anime cutscenes.